FreeLinX/kernel/README.md

 - toolchain — the LLVM and musl toolchain used to build this kernel
 - ports — userland packages built with the same toolchain
-- src — root filesystem assembly (in progress)
+- src — root filesystem assembly
-- iso — bootable image packaging (in progress)
+- iso — bootable image packaging